Qualcomm Snapdragon 8 Gen 1 will be installed in the next Find-X flagship

 OPPO confirms the use of the new Snapdragon SoC in 2022

-Of course, OPPO was right at the start with a few other companies.
-They announced that the next Find-X flagship would receive the Snapdragon 8 Gen 1 next year.
-Further details were not given about the Find X4 Pro or the Find X5 Pro (you may skip a number next year).
-What is clear is that it will appear as expected in the first half of the coming year.
+OPPO was of course right at the start with a few other companies.
+They announced that next year's Find-X flagship will get the Snapdragon 8 Gen 1.
+More details have been added to the Find X4 Pro or the Find X5 Pro (possibly one number will be skipped next year) not mentioned.
+What is clear is that it will appear as expected in the first half of next year.

 What can the Snapdragon 8 Gen 1 do?